awesomeeng/FocusTraversalAPI/README.md

 > `window.focusManager.previous(element)` - Returns the element that would revieve the focus if `window.focusManager.backward()` was called when the given element has the focus.
 If no element is given, the currently focused element is used.

 > `window.focusManager.orderedElements()` - Returns an array of all focusable elements in the order that focus traversal would occur

-## Browser Compatable

-This polyfill should be compatable with all modern browsers including Internet Explorer 9 and beyond.

 ## Issues